Max Muncy Player Props: Dodgers vs. Blue Jays

-Max Muncy -- with a slugging percentage of .561 in his past 10 games, including four home runs -- will be in action for the Los Angeles Dodgers against the Toronto Blue Jays, with Chris Bassitt on the hill, on July 25 at 10:10 PM ET.
+On Wednesday, Max Muncy (.561 slugging percentage in past 10 games, including four home runs) and the Los Angeles Dodgers play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 4:10 PM ET.

-In his previous game, he hit a home run while going 2-for-4 against the Blue Jays.
+In his last game he had a hitless showing (0-for-3 with two RBI) against the Blue Jays.

 Max Muncy Game Info & Props vs. the Blue Jays